sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_training/tutorial_6_training_partial.rst

 The class holds three attributes defining the loss, its gradient, the penalty, its gradient, a learning rate possibly with momentum.
+They are not implemented in :epkg:`onnxruntime-training`.
+That's why they are part of this package.

-* an object inheriting from :class:`BaseLearningLoss
+* ``train_session.learning_loss``: an object inheriting from
+  :class:`BaseLearningLoss
   <onnxcustom.training.sgd_learning_loss.BaseLearningLoss>`
+  to compute the loss and its gradient, for example :class:`SquareLearningLoss
+  <onnxcustom.training.sgd_learning_loss.SquareLearningLoss>`
+  but it could be :class:`ElasticLearningPenalty
+  <onnxcustom.training.sgd_learning_penalty.ElasticLearningPenalty>`).
+* ``train_session.learning_rate``: an object inheriting from
+  :class:`BaseLearningRate
+  <onnxcustom.training.sgd_learning_rate.BaseLearningRate>`
+  to update the weights.
+That's where the learning rate takes place.
+  It can be a simple learning rate for a stockastic gradient descent :class:`LearningRateSGD
+  <onnxcustom.training.sgd_learning_rate.LearningRateSGD>` or
+  something more complex such as :class:`LearningRateSGDNesterov
+  <onnxcustom.training.sgd_learning_rate.LearningRateSGDNesterov>`.
-* an object inheriting from :class:`BaseLearningPenalty
+* ``train_session.learning_penalty``: an object inheriting from
+  :class:`BaseLearningPenalty
   <onnxcustom.training.sgd_learning_penalty.BaseLearningPenalty>`
-* an object inheriting from :class:`BaseLearningRate
-  <onnxcustom.training.sgd_learning_rate.BaseLearningRate>`
+  to penalize the weights, it could be seen as an extension of the loss but this design seemed more simple as it does not mix the gradient applied to the output and the gradient due to the penalty, the most simple penalty is no penalty with :class:`NoLearningPenalty
+  <onnxcustom.training.sgd_learning_penalty.NoLearningPenalty>`,
+  but it could be L1 or L2 penalty as well with :class:`ElasticLearningPenalty
+  <onnxcustom.training.sgd_learning_penalty.ElasticLearningPenalty>`.

+The design seems over complicated compare to what :epkg:`pytorch` does.
+The main reason is :class:`torch.Tensor` supports matrix operations and class :epkg:`OrtValue` does not the same way.
+They can only be manipulated through ONNX graph.
-Because :epkg:`onnxruntime-training` does not implement any standard operations on :epkg:`OrtValue`, the only remaining is to create simple ONNX graph execute by :epkg:`InferenceSession` to compute loss, penalty and their gradient, and to update the weights accordingly.
+These three attrbiutes hide ONNX graph and :epkg:`InferenceSession` to compute loss, penalty and their gradient, and to update the weights accordingly.
 These three classes all implement meth `build_onnx_function` which creates create the ONNX graph based on the argument the classes were initialized with.
-Traning happens this way:
+Training can then happen this way:

 ::